-- 1. To ensure that all staff, governors and volunteers working in the school understand their role and responsibility in reporting possible cases of abuse. - 2.
-To ensure that all staff working with children are suitable persons and have appropriate supervision. - 3.
+- 1. To ensure that all Acorns staff working in the club understand their role and responsibility in reporting possible cases of abuse. - 2.
+To ensure that all Acorns staff working with children are suitable persons and have appropriate supervision. - 3.
 To explain the correct procedures for those who encounter an issue of child protection - 4.
-To ensure effective communication between all staff when dealing with safeguarding issues, to work in cooperation with parents and other agencies on behalf of the child and to share information appropriately. - 5.
+To ensure effective communication between all Acorns staff when dealing with safeguarding issues, to work in cooperation with parents and other agencies on behalf of the child and to share information appropriately. - 5.
 To ensure that children are protected and safe when on school premises.